willp-bl/verify-build/README.md

 ## Issues

 * when building on a raspberrypi3 use the commented out FROM line in the Dockerfile.
 This forces use of an armhf image, rather than an armel one, so nodejs can be installed
-* no metadata can be created by verify-local-startup yet, so a journey from passport-verify-stub-relying-party/verify-service-provider to the hub cannot be initiated
 * no IDPs are currently available for use with the hub

 ## TravisCI